Italord0/flappy-bird/README.md

 2. Tap the screen to make the bird flap and avoid obstacles.

 <!--3.
 Try to achieve the highest score possible by navigating through the pipes. -->

+## Building

+In order to compile and run the project, you need [Android Studio](https://developer.android.com/studio).

 ## Contributing